Green function rigidity and the mass of hypersurfaces under inversion: Integrability of scalar curvature

 Also, it is direct to check that the second fundamental form is and the mean curvature is At $Q$, we have

 where $\Delta$ denotes the Euclidean Laplacian.
 In the following, $(x_1,\cdots,x_n)$ will always be the above graph coordinate system.

-It is well known that if the order $\tau$ of an asymptotically flat $n$-manifold is $>\frac{n-2}{2}$, and the scalar curvature is $L^1$, then the ADM mass is well defined and independent of the asymptotic coordinates.
+It is well known that if the order $\tau$ of an asymptotically flat $n$-manifold is $>\frac{n-2}{2}$, and the scalar curvature is $L^1$, then the ADM mass is well defined and independent of the asymptotic coordinates (cf. \cite{bartnik}).
 Now we are ready to study the integrability of the scalar curvature.
-Since the integral of the scalar curvature is geometric and independent of the choice of local coordinates, we prefer to work under the coordinate system $x=(x_1,\cdots,x_n)$.
+Since the integral of the scalar curvature is geometric and then coordinate free, we prefer to work under the coordinate system $x=(x_1,\cdots,x_n)$.

 Under the conformal change of metric $\hat g:=\rho^{-2}g$, the scalar curvature transforms by